-Grading Criteria Honors High Pass Pass Incomplete Fail COMAT Score ≥ 110 on first attempt Score of 104 to 109 on first attempt Score ≥ 83 on first attempt All requirements of the rotation must be met for a grade to be administered ≤ 82 score on even a second attempt or failure to complete examination during off-ramp Preceptor Evaluation No below expectations scores (1.0 or 2.0) on evaluation No below expectations scores (1.0 or 2.0) on evaluation Must have no more than four 1.0 scores (out of 12) and achieve 2.0 Overall All requirements of the rotation must be met for a grade to be administered Five or more 1.0 scores or overall score of 1.0 Student evaluation of Preceptor/ Site Completed by the last day of the rotation Completed by the last day of the rotation Completed by the last day of the rotation All requirements of the rotation must be met for a grade to be administered Failure to complete Student Self- Reflection Completed by the last day of the rotation Completed by the last day of the rotation Completed by the last day of the rotation All requirements of the rotation must be met for a grade to be administered Failure to complete Quizzes/ Questions Completed by the last day of the rotation Completed by the last day of the rotation Completed by the last day of the rotation All requirements of the rotation must be met for a grade to be administered Failure to complete OSCE, Case Presentation or Other Assignment Completed within seven (7) days of the end of the rotation Completed within seven (7) days of the end of the rotation Completed within seven (7) days of the end of the rotation All requirements of the rotation must be met for a grade to be administered Failure to complete
+Grading Criteria Honors High Pass Pass Remediated Pass Incomplete Fail COMAT Score ≥ 110 on first attempt Score of 104 to 109 on first attempt Score ≥ 87 on first attempt.
+If not achieved, remediation must take place in the allotted time and the resulting grade will be entered upon completion.
+Score ≥ 87 on second attempt All requirements of the rotation must be met for a grade to be administered <87 score on second attempt or failure to complete examination during off-ramp Preceptor Evaluation No below expectations scores (1.0 or 2.0) on evaluation No below expectations scores (1.0 or 2.0) on evaluation Must have no more than four 1.0 scores (out of 12) and achieve 2.0 Overall N/A All requirements of the rotation must be met for a grade to be administered Five or more 1.0 scores or overall score less than 2.0 Student Preceptor & Site Evaluation Completed by the last day of the rotation Completed by the last day of the rotation Completed by the last day of the rotation N/A All requirements of the rotation must be met for a grade to be administered Failure to complete Student Self- Reflection Completed by the last day of the rotation Completed by the last day of the rotation Completed by the last day of the rotation N/A All requirements of the rotation must be met for a grade to be administered Failure to complete Quizzes & Questions Completed by the last day of the rotation Completed by the last day of the rotation Completed by the last day of the rotation N/A All requirements of the rotation must be met for a grade to be administered Failure to complete OSCE, Case Presentation, or Other Assignment Completed by the last day of the rotation Completed by the last day of the rotation Completed by the last day of the rotation N/A All requirements of the rotation must be met for a grade to be administered Failure to complete

 Failure by students to complete all components of the above within one week of the end of the clerkship will result in a Pass as the highest grade possible.

 Failure to submit within four weeks will result in a Failure of the clerkship.